-- Does the agency provide multiple internal ways for inmates to privately report retaliation by other inmates or staff for reporting sexual abuse and sexual harassment?
-Z Yes D No - Does the agency provide multiple internal ways for inmates to privately report staff neglect or violation of responsibilities that may have contributed to such incidents?
-Simes Yes Does No
+- Does the agency provide multiple internal ways for inmates to privately report sexual abuse and sexual harassment? ⊠ Yes □ No - Does the agency provide multiple internal ways for inmates to privately report staff neglect or violation of responsibilities that may have contributed to such incidents?
+Ves Doe

+- Is that private entity or office able to receive and immediately forward inmate reports of sexual abuse and sexual harassment to agency officials? ⊠ Yes □ No

 - Does that private entity or office allow the inmate to remain anonymous upon request?

 ☑ Yes □ No

 - Are inmates detained solely for civil immigration purposes provided information on how to contact relevant consular officials and relevant officials at the Department of Homeland Security?
 (N/A if the facility never houses inmates detained solely for civil immigration purposes)

 Yes

 No

 NA

-- Does staff accept reports of sexual abuse and sexual harassment made verbally, in writing, anonymously, and from third parties? ⊠ Yes □ No - Does staff promptly document any verbal reports of sexual abuse and sexual harassment? ☑ Yes □ No
+Does staff accept reports of sexual abuse and sexual harassment made verbally, in writing, anonymously, and from third parties? ⊠ Yes □ No Does staff promptly document any verbal reports of sexual abuse and sexual harassment? ☑ Yes □ No